Overview

 • Canvas background color - background color

-• Selected object color - color of selected objects
+• Selected object color - the stroke color for selected objects

 • Polyline - if polylines should be active